Microwave Running Cost Calculator: How Much It Costs You

 #3 Plan Ahead

 For example, instead of using the microwave to thaw food, try thawing it in the refrigerator 12 to 24 hours in advance.
-This avoids the need to use your microwave excessively, which will help you save money in the long run.
+Thawing beforehand prevents the need to use your microwave excessively, which will help you save money in the long run.

-This can ensure your food heats up evenly and reduces the number of times you need to reheat a meal in the microwave.
+Separating your food can ensure it heats up evenly and reduces the number of times you need to reheat a meal in your microwave.

 And don’t forget to leave at least 2–3 inches of space on all sides of the microwave to allow for proper heat dissipation.
-By doing this, you’ll avoid any potential damage to your appliance and its associated repair costs.
+From what I’ve seen, ensuring adequate ventilation helps to avoid any potential damage to your appliance and its associated repair costs.

 #4 Use Compatible Dishware